-In August 2021, the Campaign to Regulate Marijuana Like Alcohol was approved to begin circulating a petition to collect signatures for a measure to legalize, regulate, and tax cannabis for adults' use in Ohio.
+The Campaign to Regulate Marijuana Like Alcohol was approved to begin circulating a petition to collect signatures for a measure to legalize, regulate, and tax cannabis for adults' use in Ohio.
 Below is a summary of the initiative.
 You can read the full text of the initiative here.